wp-plugins/mark-new-posts/readme.txt

 ~~~~
 This will show the number of unread posts in category with id = 1.

+== Screenshots ==

+1. Settings page
+2. Marker type: Circle
+3. Marker type: "New" text
+4. Marker type: Image (default)

 == Changelog ==

+= 5.6.4 =
+ * New marker type: flag (unicode character)
+ * New option: the marker can be placed before or after the title of a post
+ * New marker type: custom image
+ * Fixed bug: after opening a post's preview it's getting marked as read
+ * Fixed bug: sometimes the marker falls on another line
+ * Fixed: marker gets wrapped on new line in post's navigation block

 = 5.5.12 =
  * i18n